Figma plugin

 Managing tokens in the plugin

 The plugin provides full token management — browse, create, edit, and delete tokens from a list grouped by type.
-Use the tier filter tabs (All / Primitive / Semantic / Composition) to focus on just the tier you need.
-The token form adapts per tier: primitives show a raw value input, semantics show a reference picker, and compositions show a structured property editor.
+Use the tier filter tabs (All / Primitive / Semantic / Composition / Component) to focus on just the tier you need.
+The token form adapts per tier: primitives show a raw value input, semantics and components show a reference picker, and compositions show a structured property editor.

 Browsing tokens is available on all plans.
 Creating, editing, and deleting tokens in the plugin requires a Pro plan or above.